sufyandaredevil/abh/NOTES.md

         send('onResume() got called!
 Let\'s call the original implementation');
         //Calls the original implementation of the onResume() method for the current instance of the Activity class this.onResume();
+        //return something if the original function returns something
+        //return <context>;
         };
       });
     ```